 This Cat's Seizure Looks Just Like What Patches Went Through

 One thing we learned was that any kind of repetitive clicking or ticking noise was likely to trigger a seizure.
 We learned to be very careful about unconsciously making such noises, such as tapping pencils or drumming fingers while waiting for something, or making clicking sounds with the tongue, or we would almost instantly see her start to twitch.

 We found a few tricks, as well.
 If we caught her immediately prior to seizing, just starting with tiny little 'body quakes,' if we could get to her and pick her up suddenly, tap her gently on the head, or ruffle her fur quite vigorously, it seemed to interrupt the short-circuit in the brain, by giving it something else to process; but once the seizure was full-blown, these things did not work.

 If the seizure was longer than normal, we would sometimes carry her to the sink, and run some water over her head.
 This seemed to have the same effect as the tricks we used in the pre-seizure mode, except that it could bring her out of a full-on seizure.

-Real Danger for Kitty
+The Onset of a Seizure Poses a Real Danger for Kitty

 The dangerous part for kitty, however, was that she seemed to realize when one was about to hit, and would attempt to run away from it.
 She would frantically run blindly about, trying to climb walls, furniture, anything she could, until the escape failed, and the seizure overtook her.